 RCD Policy and Guidance

-RCD Performance Progress Report Form and Instructions
+RCD Performance Progress Report Form and Instructions (PDF)

 As noted in the Programmatic Reporting Requirements IM, grantees are required to submit the PPR on a semi-annual basis to document their project progress.